 Solar Home Battery Backup Power During a Grid Outage1

-Unlike a solar-only system, with a solar + storage system, you can continue to produce and use your solar energy even when the grid is down.
-If you have a home solar system without a battery, you will not have power during a grid outage.
+Unlike a solar-only system, with a solar plus battery storage system, you can continue to produce and use your solar energy even when the grid is down.
+If you have a home solar system without a battery, you will not have power during a power outage.

 Your home solar system has a constant relationship with the grid: when the grid is up, you can pull electricity from the grid during time of low solar production (at night, on cloudy days), and you can push excess solar production to the grid if you have net metering.

 All grid-tied home solar systems are required by law to have an automatic shutoff switch that turns off your home solar system when the grid goes down.
 This is because of the connection between your home solar system and the grid - if utility workers are repairing damaged poles and wires, there cannot be any electricity flowing onto the grid.
 The automatic shutoff switch prevents your home solar system from sending energy back to the grid during an outage.

 During a grid outage, your solar battery acts as a substitute for the grid – you will be able to push your excess solar production to charge your solar battery and pull energy from the battery to power your critical loads.
 Even though solar storage systems have the same automatic shutoff switch, a solar storage system can operate independently of the grid.

 If you have a Sunnova +SunSafe® battery, we will automatically configure your solar battery to make sure you maximize the economic benefit on your solar investment.2

 Traditionally, your excess energy production is transported back into the grid through net metering, which can offset your grid electricity consumption costs.
 However, with changing net metering policies and the rising costs of grid electricity, more homeowners are battery storage for existing solar panels to take advantage of as much of their solar energy as possible.

 Outsmart Time of Use Rates